DrTTom/CatchLogged/KotlinHow2.md

 Got an Eclipse plugin from https://kotlinlang.org/docs/tutorials/getting-started-eclipse.html which provides some syntax highlighting and breaks coding conventions with formatting.
 So what, its only the format.
-No Errors/Warnings or Kotlin code completion, by the way.
-There is a new entry 'convert Java to Kotlin' in the context menu but it does nothing.
+Some Errors/Warnings and code completion, but not always.
+There is a new entry 'convert Java to Kotlin' in the context menu but it seems to work only for short classes.
 Want other IDE.

 Found online Java to Kotlin conversion at https://try.kotlinlang.org/#/Kotlin%20Koans/Introduction/Java%20to%20Kotlin%20conversion/Task.kt which works as expected, i.e. the generated code cannot be compiled.
 However, it was useful because generated stuff was very easily turned into correct class.

 ## Is there something like JavaDoc for Kotlin